ibm-cloud-docs/event-notifications/en-map-notification-payload.md

 To help you to develop a notification payload to send to any of the destinations, understand the following mapping.

-## Map notification payload to default email destination
+## Transforming messages for default email
 {: #en-map-notificationpayload-destination-deEmail}

 For default emails, users cannot modify the email template and it is dedicated to the events sourced from IBM Cloud sources only.
 Also, API sources cannot send notifications to IBM Cloud email destination.
-These emails originate from no-reply@cloud.ibm.com or eventnotifications@cloud.ibm.com, while you can add your own reply-to address
+These emails originate from no-reply@cloud.ibm.com or eventnotifications@cloud.ibm.com, while you can add your own reply-to address.
 {: important}

 **ibmendefaultshort** maps to the subject of the email.
 **ibmendefaultlong** maps to email body.

-## Map notification payload to default SMS destination
+## Transforming messages for default SMS
 {: #en-map-notificationpayload-destination-deSMS}

-**ibmendefaultshort** is a part of the subject of SMS.
 **ibmendefaultlong** is a part of the SMS body.

-## Map notification payload to custom email destination
+## Transforming messages for custom email
 {: #en-map-notificationpayload-destination-cuEmail}

 Use email Template to personalize the messages transformed from events.
 Also email templates are supported for Custom Domain email destination.
 You can use any of the keys that are defined under the **data** key as an input to the template.